 The IP described by this document is designed to be compatible with DisplayPort Standard, v1.1a and DisplayPort Standard, v1.2.
-For silicon status, please check with Xilinx.
+For silicon status, please check the Vivado IP catalog.

 While the functional cores each include an I2C compatible interface, the design does not provide a fully compliant implementation.
 Specifically, the I2C interface sections do not support multiple bus masters and bus arbitration.